 If you choose the file for Chapter 13 bankruptcy, you will be able to keep all of your property — regardless of whether or not it is considered non-exempt.
 However, while the court will clear some of your debts, you must present a payment plan to clear any remaining financial obligations.
 These payments must be made every month for three to five years before the court officially declares you debt-free.

 If you are considering filing for bankruptcy, you should meet with an attorney to assess handling your specific financial situation.
-Since there are several documents that go along with the bankruptcy claim, having a chapter 7 bankruptcy lawyer in Tampa, FL by your side will ensure that everything is filled and filed correctly.
+Since there are several documents that go along with the bankruptcy claim, having a chapter 7 bankruptcy lawyer by your side will ensure that everything is filled and filed correctly.